vian21/vian21.github.io/public/docs/md/Programming/Open-cv.md

 - Panoramas using stichers
 - Homography: map 2 images using key points/descriptors and crop out unecessar regions
   - using orb_create class
   - detectAndCompute
   - descriptor matcher
 - edge == countours
 - edge != corners

 ## Object tracking

 - Track an object in subsequent frames
 - OpenCV Algorithms:
   - boosting
   - Mil
   - KCF
   - CRST
   - Goturn: deep learning based with frozen inference model
   - Mosse: fastest

 ## Face Detection

 - Have to use a Neural Network to do so.
 OpenCV can not be use to trai a nn but u can perfrom inference on it.

 ## Obejct detection

 - Detect objects in picture and what they are.
 - nn required
 - SSD: single sot Multi-Box
   - detect multiple objects in on forward pass in the inference model
 - https://github.com/tensorflow/models
 - Frozen Inference graph -> weights and biases
 - config file -> input nodes and layers
 - cv2.dnn.readNetFromTensorflow
 - cv2.dnn.readNetFromCaffe
 - need to do on input image the same preprossing that was done on the test data. i.e resizing, blur, size(weight and height), RGB or BGR, resolution, Grayscale or color.

 #### `Format Conversion Step`

-- cv2.dnn.blobFromImage(image, Scale_factor, dnn_input_size,mean_?,Swap, crop=true/false)
+- cv2.dnn.blobFromImage(image, Scale*factor, dnn_input_size,mean*?,Swap, crop=true/false)

 ## Pose estimation - Skeleton

 - pose_pairs
 - imageweight = im.shape[0]
 - imageHeight = im.shpae[1]
 -

 Proto file?
 how is model saved?